totalimmersion/com.somfy.tahoma/README.md

 ### Changelog:

+#### 1.5.4
+* Fixed a bug where the movement of the window coverings devices would suddenly stop.

 #### 1.5.3
 * Fixed a bug where the up and down buttons of the window coverings devices wouldn't respond.
 * Improved app performance.